HOW TO STAY ON THE RIGHT SIDE OF THE LAW

 Pavements outside private buildings.

-Tourist landmarks like the Millennium Wheel, Trafalgar Square or Parliament Square for example — please note this provision is for commercial purposes only.
+Tourist landmarks like the Millennium Wheel, Trafalgar Square or Parliament Square, for example — please note this provision is for commercial purposes only.

-Any court of law — it is in fact a criminal offence to take photographs in a court.
+Any court of law — it is in fact, a criminal offence to take photographs in a court.

 Every photographer should be aware of their legal responsibilities when photographing the public, particularly children.
+You can read more about this here.
+Ultimately, if a parent or child does not give consent to the image being used, a photographer should respect those wishes.

-Children are viewed as vulnerable subjects and many photographers with innocent intentions have found themselves in difficult situations with the law.
+Children are viewed as vulnerable subjects, and many photographers with innocent intentions have found themselves in difficult situations with the law.

 Children can be challenging subjects.
 They do not like to pose and often find it difficult to appear natural when they are being photographed.
 However, some of your best portrait shots can be achieved in photographing the joy and wonder of childhood.